QionglingLi/LifespanGradient/README.md

    The gradient maps were shown using the SurfStatViewData function from [SurfStat toolbox](https://mica-mni.github.io/surfstat/).
 The distinct stages of the gradient were shown using multidimensional scaling.
 Distribution of gradient score along S-A axis across the lifespan was shown using [Plot_gradient_ridges.R](https://github.com/QionglingLi/LifespanGradient/blob/main/codes/First_GradientAnalysis/Plot_gradient_ridges.R).

 ## Growth pattern of the gradient
-**1. individual gradients**
+**1. individual gradients computation**
-   Individual gradients were computed from each participant’s functional connectome using the same procedure and were aligned to their corresponding age-specific group-level gradients, which has been iteratively aligned to the reference gradient.
+   Individual gradients were computed from each participant’s functional connectome using the same procedure and were aligned to their corresponding age-specific group-level gradients, which has been iteratively aligned to the reference gradient ([code](https://github.com/QionglingLi/LifespanGradient/blob/main/codes/Second_GrowthPattern/Compute_individal_gradient.m)).

-**2. global level**
+**2. global-level analysis**
-    At global level, the explanation ratio, range, and standard deviation for each individual functional gradient were computed.
-The lifespan growth curves of these measures were fitted using the GAMLSS model.
+   At the global level, the explanation ratio, range, and standard deviation for each individual functional gradient were computed ([code](https://github.com/QionglingLi/LifespanGradient/blob/main/codes/Second_GrowthPattern/Compute_gradient_measures.m)).

-**3. system level**
+**3. system-level analysis**
+   At the system level, we used the [age-specific Yeo 7-network atlas](https://github.com/sunlianglong/BrainChart-FC-Lifespan/tree/main/Age-specific_group_atlases) to assign cortical vertices to functional systems.
+The gradient range, standard deviation, and gradient scores for each functional system and each individual were computed.
+We sequentially removed each system and calculated the changes in the mean cortical gradient score (Δ mean gradient score) for each individual ([code](https://github.com/QionglingLi/LifespanGradient/blob/main/codes/Second_GrowthPattern/Compute_gradient_measures.m)).
+The repeated-measures analysis of variance on the Δ mean gradient score was used to assess variations in system contribution across different developmental phases ([code](https://github.com/QionglingLi/LifespanGradient/blob/main/codes/Second_GrowthPattern/Stat_system.m)).

+**4. regional-level analysis**
+   PCA was performed to the fitted growth curves of functional gradient across all vertices.
+The first PC referred to as the principal lifespan growth axis.
+The axis was divided into 20 decile bins and the average gradient scores and growth rates for all vertices within each bin were calculated ([code](https://github.com/QionglingLi/LifespanGradient/blob/main/codes/Second_GrowthPattern/Lifespan_growth_axis.m)).
+The cortical evolutionary hierarchy was obtained from the neuromaps dataset and downsampled to the fsaverage4 space using the [neuromaps toolbox](https://github.com/netneurolab/neuromaps).

+**5. building growth curves**
+   The lifespan growth curves of these measures were fitted using the GAMLSS model refered to [Sun et al. 2025](https://github.com/sunlianglong/BrainChart-FC-Lifespan/blob/main/Code/for-Normative-Modeling/GAMLSS_model_fitting.ipynb).

 ## Functional segregation-integration